 Chosen - Lil White Mouse

-Wandering around the eight or so levels in Chosen you will be hard pressed to find even one stock Doom sprite, texture or even a flat.
-The entire project takes place in an Egyptian setting and everything from the new music to textures and Egyptian themed monsters and sprites convinces you of this.
-There is an amazing boat ride that looks incredible and the weapons are all cleverly original including arrows and hatchets that stay once they've hit.
-The enemies range from generic archers to the final showdown with an enormous snake who's tail drags along behind him in a very inventive hack of the Zdoom engine.
+Wandering around the eight or so levels in Chosen, you will be hard pressed to find even one stock Doom sprite, texture, or even a flat.
+The entire project takes place in an Egyptian setting, and everything from the new music to textures and Egyptian-themed monsters and sprites convinces you of this.
+There is an amazing boat ride that looks incredible, and the weapons are all cleverly original, including arrows and hatchets that stay once they've hit.
+The enemies range from generic archers to the final showdown with an enormous snake whose tail drags along behind him in a very inventive hack of the ZDoom engine.

-Chosen easily ranks high this year as one of the shining stars released, as well as a welcomed addition to a long impressive history of Total Conversions in the veign of Aliens and Batman.
+Chosen easily ranks high this year as one of the shining stars released, as well as a welcomed addition to a long impressive history of total conversions along the vein of Aliens and Batman.

 Huy Pham "Converted Doomer"

-Deus Vult could possibly be the most ambitious project ever concieved for Doom.
+Deus Vult could possibly be the most ambitious project ever conceived for Doom.
 As the author's first foray into Doom editing, he made quite an entrance with this map.
-I say map because it may technically be 6 levels, however it was broken up into smaller levels so other ports besides Zdoom could run it.
-If you enjoy Hell Revealed type monster pools, you should enjoy Deus Vult.
+I say map because it may technically be six levels, but it was broken up into smaller levels so other ports besides ZDoom could run it.
+If you enjoy Hell Revealed-type monster pools, you should enjoy Deus Vult.